Katie33333/mle-udacity/section2notes.md

 * **Bayes Theorem** - what we know versus what we infer

 * `Being able to identify spam messages is a binary classification problem as messages are classified as either 'Spam' or 'Not Spam' and nothing else.
 Also, this is a supervised learning problem, as we know what are trying to predict.
 We will be feeding a labelled dataset into the model, that it can learn from, to make future predictions.`

+* `This is the 'Naive' bit of the theorem where it considers each feature to be independent of each other which may not always be the case and hence that can affect the final judgement.
+In short, Bayes Theorem calculates the probability of a certain event happening (in our case, a message being spam) based on the joint probabilistic distributions of certain other events (in our case, the appearance of certain words in a message).
+We will dive into the workings of Bayes Theorem later in the mission, but first, let us understand the data we are going to work with.`